tacobayle/ansibleAviAclVs/README.md

 {"avi_credentials": {"username": "ansible", "controller": "*****", "password": "*****", "api_version": "*****"}}
 ```

-- All the other paramaters/variables are stored in vars/datas.yml
+- All the other variables are stored in vars/datas.yml

-## Use the the ansible playbook to:
+## Use the ansible playbook to:
 - Create an ACL
 - Apply this ACL to all the VS (through Network Security Group)
 - add --extra-var state=absent to disable the ACL (through Network Security Group)